9 Top Companies that Buy Houses for Cash in 2024

 MarketPro Homebuyers

-Founded in 2012, MarketPro Homebuyers provides solutions to sellers in the Mid-Atlantic region with a focus on Washington, D.C., Maryland, Pennsylvania, Virginia, and Florida.
+Founded in 2012, MarketPro Homebuyers provides solutions to sellers in the Mid-Atlantic region with a focus on Washington, D.C., Maryland, Pennsylvania, Virginia, Georgia, and Florida.
 The firm says it differentiates itself from other house buying companies by providing “white-glove service, with full clean out service, along with packing and moving assistance.”
-MarketPro Homebuyers purchases homes in as-is condition, provides transparent cash offers during a same or next-day in-person or virtual appointment, and generally closes in as little as a week with the flexibility to close on your timeline.
+MarketPro Homebuyers purchases homes in as-is condition, provides transparent cash offers during a same or next-day in-person or virtual appointment, and can close deals in as little as a week or on your timeline.

 Closing costs: No closing costs; MarketPro Homebuyers covers them.